Our hikes are graded in accordance with the Australian Walking Track Grading System.

 One 2 to 3 day hikes, I recommend to bring one short sleeve and one long sleeve top.

 On 4 to 5 day hikes, in warm weather, I recommend 2 short sleeve tops and 1 long sleeve top and in colder conditions, I recommend 1 short sleeve top and 2 long sleeve tops.

 Remember that when you are wearing a short sleeve top, you need to apply sunscreen to your arms.

-It’s also cosier and happier in the tent if you are sharing the space with someone else.
+It’s also cosier and happier in the tent if you are sharing the space with your hiking buddy.

-If you come on your own, you will have to carry all the equipment you’ll need for the trip including the two man tent.
+If there are an odd number of participants on a hike, one participant will have to carry all the equipment they’ll need for the trip including the two man tent.